 Death was introduced through sin, but God mercifully considers all those who love him as innocent—regardless of how terrible their lives might have been.
 This means that even sinful acts (like Cain murdering Abel) do not end in injustice.

 I want to zero in on Cain for a second, because lineage is extremely important in the Bible.
 It can help us trace where the nation of Israel came from, as well as the nations that God commands them to destroy.

-Cain’s great, great grandson, Lamech, also killed someone (Genesis 4:23).
-In contrast, Adam and Eve had another son, Seth.
+Cain’s great, great-grandson, Lamech, also killed someone (Genesis 4:23).
+But Adam and Eve had another son, Seth.
 From Seth’s family line we see continued faithfulness towards God through the generations until Noah.
 Noah and his family escaped the flood since they were faithful to the Lord.